soo24/HCI2021/README.md

 - Process and provide information that users can easily understand and utilize. (e.g., showing calories, what exercise you need to do to lose weight, and what problems you may have if you lack the nutrients)
 Nutrition information and calorie information can be difficult to understand for users.
 Information should be processed and provided to users for easy understanding and utilization.

-2)Future Developments Directions
+2) Future Developments Directions
-1. User friendly and fashionable UI
+- User friendly and fashionable UI
-2. Provides high profile through extensive data
+- Provides high profile through extensive data
-3. Provides information that is easy for users to understand and use.
+- Provides information that is easy for users to understand and use.